Anveio/pineplusapple/README.md

 </details>

-Start the database and seed it with some test data:
+Do the above "Installing and starting Docker" section above if you don't have Docker set up.
+Otherwise, Start the database and seed it with some test data:

 ```
 npm run docker